 Easy Shredded Beef Chili in the Instant Pot or Slow Cooker

-This easy shredded beef chili in the Instant Pot recipe is not only super tasty but very versatile.
+This easy shredded beef chili in the slow cooker or Instant Pot recipe is not only super tasty but very versatile.
 Eat like you would a bowl of chili or use for quesadillas or burritos.
 Also tastes great over rice or cauliflower rice.
 Only 7.1g net carbs.
-You can also make in the slow cooker

 Ingredients